cal-adapt/cae-notebooks/README.md

 Want a basic example of how to use `climakitae`?
 Check out [this notebook](https://github.com/cal-adapt/cae-notebooks/blob/main/data-access/interactive_data_access_and_viz.ipynb)

-Looking for a specific type notebook?
+Looking for a specific type of notebook?

 Notebooks are organized by their theme:<br>
 - **Data access notebooks** highlight various ways of accessing California's Fifth Climate Assessment data